UNIVERSITY OF THE AZORES

 Please read very carefully our Incoming Application Guide, which has all the necessary steps to complete your application.

-You should also have copies of the following documents:
+You should also have copies (or prepare) of the following documents:

-Please note that the Learning Agreement must be available for the University of the Azores’ signature at the Online Learning Agreement dashboard (OLA).
+Please note that, in case you´re using the OLA, the Learning Agreement for studies mobilities must be available for the University of the Azores’ signature at the Online Learning Agreement dashboard (OLA) and you must also submit your application at Inforestudante, in order to approve your mobility.

 1st Semester (Autumn Semester) – May 1st to June 30th